-Reducing a Felony Charge to a Misdemeanor Charge Under California Penal Code 17b
+Reducing a Felony Conviction to a Misdemeanor Conviction Under California Penal Code Section 17b.

 Crimes in California come in three different categories.
 Infractions are the least serious, followed by misdemeanors, which are more serious than infractions.
 Felonies are the most serious types of crimes and are more serious than infractions and misdemeanors.